kolibrie-eric/node-red-contrib-ml-sklearn/readme.md

 # Dependencies

-These nodes depend on python 3, pandas and scikit-learn pre-installed.
+These nodes depend on python 3, pandas and scikit-learn being pre-installed.
 The versions tested are:

 - python 3.7.3
 - pandas 1.3.5